 In Python, all characters have an integer ASCII value.
 A char can either be represented as an ASCII value or, if the char comprises digits only, as the number it represents.

-The conversion from char to int is an explicit type conversion in which the data type is manually modified by the user as they want.
+The conversion from char to int is an explicit type conversion in which the data type is manually modified by users as they want.

 Python char to int